SAM-Denton/samde/README.md

 ### Dmenu-samde
 ![dmenu-samde](https://gitlab.com/SamDenton/screenshots/-/raw/master/menu.png)

-This is a dmenu script that can be used to change various system settings, press super+ctrl+r to run it.
-Most of the settings are done through [Xresources](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde).
+This is a dmenu script that can be used to change various system settings, press `super+ctrl+r` to run it.
+Most of the changes are done through [Xresources](https://gitlab.com/SamDenton/dots/-/tree/master/.config/samde).

 Here's some information on the options:
 - **Theme selector**: The "themes" are also known as "rices".